HomeGuidesAPI ReferenceChangelog

 },

-For more information on including Tariff Properties in your calculations, review our Rate Criteria Properties How-To
+For more information on including Tariff Properties in your calculations, read Improving Calculation Accuracy with Rate Criteria Properties.

 Is this a deregulated market with Contracted Rates?
 By default, Arcadia includes the price-to-compare in its calculations.
 You may need to specify the supply rates contracted with a third-party supplier or exclude supply charges because those are covered on a separate bill.
-For more information, review our [How-to on Contracted Rates][contracted_rates].
+For more information, read Contracted Rates in Deregulated Markets.

 As noted in the Billing Dates section, the date range you use in your calculation determines what rate is applied to which usage by the API.
 This ensures that your calculation results reflect the rates that were effective when the bill was generated.